Devcyclops/moviesOget/README.md

 # moviesOget
-download movies at a go
+A simple cli app to download movies at a go